firasuke/awesome/README.md

 * [Cavium](https://github.com/Cavium-Open-Source-Distributions): Cavium
 Open-Source Distributions

+* [Chimera Linux](https://chimera-linux.org/): A Linux distribution based on FreeBSD userland and LLVM

 * [Clear Linux OS](https://clearlinux.org): An open source, rolling release Linux distribution optimized for performance and security, from the Cloud to the Edge, designed for customization, and manageability